pranjalpokharel7/emoji-translator/README.md

 The extension should now load temporarily for testing purposes.\
 \
 **Note:** You can refer to this short clip that demonstrates the process - [Loading Temporary Addon in Firefox](https://www.youtube.com/watch?v=J7el77F1ckg)

-### Adding To Your Browser (Permanently)
-The link to the addon in the addon store will be available soon, after the addon store reviews and accepts our extension.

 ### How To Use